[New] Introducing Duplicator’s Sleek Redesign: New Look, Same Great Features

 While Duplicator does come with a free version, you might want to upgrade for additional features.
 Duplicator Pro gives you the convenience of automatic backups, drag-and-drop migrations, and much more.

-Then, go to Duplicator Pro » Packages » Create New:
+Then, go to Duplicator Pro » Backups » Add New.

-Name the backup.
-Duplicator will automatically save it on your local server, but you can also send the backup to cloud storage:
+Name the backup with dynamic tags.
+Duplicator will automatically save it on your local server, but you can also send the backup to cloud storage.

-Expand the Archive section and choose All Components:
+Expand the Backup section and choose the Full Site preset.

 Hit Next.
-After Duplicator scans your site, click on Build:
+After Duplicator scans your site, click on Create Backup.

 Changing your live site’s theme isn’t a great idea.
 Your visitors could come to a broken website while you’re still busy fine-tuning your new look.
 This can result in a loss of sales for e-commerce sites or a drop in blog traffic.